svn2github/akismet/trunk/readme.txt

 = 3.3.1 =

 * Fixed a bug that could cause PHP warnings if `get_post()` returned a null value.
+* Improve performance by only requesting the akismet_comment_nonce option when absolutely necessary.

 = 3.3 =
 *Release Date - 23 February 2017*